-If two weeks passed from the due date and the customer still didn’t pay the invoice, it’s time for another reminder email.
+If two weeks passed from the due date and the customer still hasn’t paid the invoice, it’s time for a follow-up email.
 The situation is not alarming, but you can now be even firmer in your tone.

 Below is a payment reminder email template you can use for modeling your own.

 As we’ve mentioned earlier, you can be more direct in this email.
-Let your customer know that this is not the first reminder you’re sending them.
+Let your customers know that this is not the first reminder you’re sending them.

 Don’t forget to include the payment details like the amount and the information about the payment options.
 You can include those in the invoice; just make sure that you’ve attached the invoice to your message.

-Besides that, it’s a good idea to ask for confirmation of receiving the email to ensure that someone on the other end is reading your payment reminder emails.
+Besides that, it’s a good idea to ask for confirmation of receiving the email to ensure that someone on the other end is reading your payment reminder message.

 One Month After the Late Payment Was Due

 One month is a significant amount of time in terms of late payments.
 If the customer hasn’t paid by then, and you know that they’re receiving and reading your emails, there’s almost certainly some kind of problem on their end.

 That being said, you still have the right to request compensation for your work and to remind them again of their obligations.